 Schedule of the Olympic

-The Relay will travel to all 47 prefectures in Japan, showcasing the varied cultural and scenic attractions of each region.
+The Torch Relay will travel to all 47 prefectures in Japan, showcasing the varied cultural and scenic attractions of each region.

-The Relay will then proceed southwest until it reaches the islands of Okinawa, the southernmost prefecture of Japan, in early May.
+It will then proceed southwest until it reaches the islands of Okinawa, the southernmost prefecture of Japan, in early May.
 It will make its way back up to the north of the country, passing through Kyoto in late May, all the way up to Hokkaido, where it will arrive in mid-June.
 The Relay will then turn southwards again and complete its long journey in Tokyo after spending three days in each of the four prefectures outside of the capital that are hosting events during the Olympic Games Tokyo 2020.

-The torch will traverse Japan for a total of 121 days.
+The flame will traverse Japan for a total of 121 days.
 In addition to building excitement across the country ahead of the Tokyo 2020 Games and promoting the Olympic values, the Torch Relay is aimed at showcasing solidarity with the regions still recovering from the 2011 earthquake and tsunami under its slogan “Hope Lights Our Way.”

 Schedule of the Tokyo 2020 Olympic Torch Relay